Pig intestines fly as Taiwan lawmakers engage in ham-fisted political attacks

 More than 100 countries ban meat with the additive, which is used by U.S. pig farmers to promote leanness but frequently poses an obstacle when it comes to exporting abroad.
 Washington has pressed successive Taiwanese administrations to lift the ban on meat from pigs given ractopamine-laced feed, but the issue has been highly charged in Taiwan, where politicians and industry groups have warned about adverse health affects of the additive.

-After a landslide reelection victory this year and successfully eliminating the coronavirus domestically, Taiwanese President Tsai Ing-wen spent significant political capital lifting the ractopamine ban in September in a bid to smoothe trade relations with the Trump administration and pave the way for a comprehensive bilateral trade deal.
+After a landslide reelection victory this year and successfully eliminating the coronavirus domestically, Taiwanese President Tsai Ing-wen spent significant political capital lifting the ractopamine ban in September in a bid to smooth trade relations with the Trump administration and pave the way for a comprehensive bilateral trade deal.
 But the move sparked an outcry from Tsai's agricultural groups, parents and political opponents who vowed to launch a referendum over the decision.

 On Friday, Premier Su Tseng-chang, a Tsai ally from the ruling Democratic Progressive Party (DPP), approached the rostrum to deliver an annual policy address shortly after 10 a.m. while flanked by party colleagues who anticipated trouble.
 Order quickly unraveled.